Canadian National Exhibition: Shows and attractions

 The 18-day event consists of a mix of live entertainment, agricultural displays, exhibits, a large carnival midway with many rides, games and food, casino, sports events and shopping areas.
 The Canadian International Air Show on Labour Day weekend has been a major feature of the fair since 1949, held over Lake Ontario just south of the CNE grounds.
 There are two major parades at the CNE, the Warriors' Day Parade of veterans on the first Saturday of the fair and the Labour Day Parade of workers on Labour Day.
 The Warriors' Day Parade honours Canada's military veterans and includes military vehicles.

 The Canadian Armed Forces has a display each year at the fair.
 The fair is not affiliated with the Government of Canada; however, the federal government has often had exhibits at the CNE and has had its own pavilion.

 Toronto's oldest standing structure, Scadding Cabin, a log cabin dating to 1794, is open to the public during the CNE.

 Several buildings house exhibits and displays from vendors, government agencies and various industry associations.
 These include the International Pavilion of products from around the world, and the Arts, Crafts and Hobbies Building which features unique items and collectibles.
 The Enercare Centre complex holds the International Pavilion, a garden show, and the SuperDogs performances.
 It also has exhibit space used for agricultural or industrial displays and a live stage.
 The Food Building houses a large number of vendors offering food from many cultures, reflecting Toronto's multicultural population.
 The Better Living Centre building is used for the CNE Casino on one side, and an agricultural display on the other.
 The CNE continues its tradition of agricultural produce competitions and the winners are displayed in the Better Living Centre.

 The 1794 "Scadding Cabin" log cabin dates back to the first year of the fair, when it was moved here from its original location.
 The cabin was the residence of an early Upper Canada colonist John Scadding.
 The cabin is only open to the public during the CNE.

-The Canadian National Exhibition includes a carnival midway in the center of Exhibition Place.
+The Canadian National Exhibition includes a carnival midway in the centre of Exhibition Place.

 The fair has two midways of rides and carnival games.
 The Kiddie Midway is located in the northwest corner of Exhibition Place, with smaller rides suitable for children under 12.
 The midway for older youths and adults is situated west of the Enercare Centre and south of BMO Field.
 It has several dozen rides, including thrill rides, roller coasters, swing rides and a log plume ride.
 Along several pathways of the midway area are carnival games of "skill", games of chance and many carnival food vendors.
 The CNE operates a "sky ride", with chairs similar to ski-lift chairs, to carry riders from just west of the Princes' Gates to south of BMO Field.